WebberZone/contextual-related-posts/readme.txt

 Complete code rewrite using OOP, namespacing and autoloading.
 This will make it easier to maintain and extend the plugin in the future.

 * Features:
+    * Enter a negative number in the "Insert after paragraph number" setting to insert the related posts from the bottom of the post
     * [Pro] New Related Posts Query Block that allows you to query related posts using a block in the block or site editor
+    * [Pro] New feature to set the weight of the title, content and excerpt in the related posts algorithm
     * [Pro] New parameter `display_only_on_tax_ids` to display related posts only on specific taxonomy terms
     * [Pro] New option added to the Edit Post meta box mapped to `include_cat_ids` to include related posts from specific categories only
-    * Enter a negative number in the "Insert after paragraph number" setting to insert the related posts from the bottom of the post

 * Enhancements:
     * The plugin supports `WP_Query` directly if `crp_query` is set in the query arguments